trans-travel/trans-travel/us/nc.md

  * Trans medical care is legal for adults and children.
- * North Carolina does not appear to place child custody at risk, although the legislature (as of June 28, 2023) has an active bill that may pass that would restrict trans youth healthcare.
+ * North Carolina does not appear to place child custody at risk, although the legislature (as of July 5, 2023) had a bill that was vetoed by the governor.

 ## Child Custody / Abuse